YOLO11 and Vision Transformers based 3D Pose Estimation of Immature Green Fruits in Commercial Apple Orchards for Robotic Thinning: Methods

-After the YOLO11 experiments, its predecessor, YOLOv8, along with its five configurations (developed by the same company, Ultralytics), were thoroughly evaluated.
+After the YOLO11 training was completed, its predecessor, YOLOv8, along with its five configurations (developed by the same company, Ultralytics), were thoroughly evaluated.
 Each configuration of YOLOv8 was tested under identical hyperparameter settings and using the same workstation to ensure a controlled and fair comparison.